mrc-ide/Dengue_TimorLeste/README.md

 | gridExtra  | 2.3     |

-To download these packages please follow these steps: install.packages(c("tidyverse", "rstan", "ggplot2", "ggpubr", "binom", "Hmisc", "gridExtra"))
+To download these packages please follow these steps: install.packages(c("tidyverse", "rstan", "ggplot2", "ggpubr", "binom", "Hmisc", "gridExtra", "purr", "truncnorm"))

 # 2. Estimating force-of-infection across Timor-Leste

 ## Workflow

-- **Dataset:** 'spatial_model_data/FOI_catalytic_model_posteriors.xlsx' (pre-run estimates from the sero-catalytic model in step 1 and 2 of this repository)
+- **Dataset:** 'spatial_model_data/FOI_catalytic_model_posteriors.xlsx' (pre-run estimates from the sero-catalytic model of this repository)
 - **Optional Step 1:** Run the 3_setup_spatial_model.R script which creates the mesh and spde needed in step 4.
 - **Step 2:** Run the 4_run_spatial_model.R script which runs the spatial model on sampled FOI estimates from the serocatalytic model to estimate FOI for the whole of Timor-Leste using a spatial model implemented in **R-INLA**.